 Our vision is that everyone with Rett syndrome is diagnosed, their symptoms effectively treated and their families, carers and friends inclusively and appropriately supported.
-We aim to do this by delivering excellent support services to meet the short and long term needs of the Rett community, supporting research to enable improvements in identifying new therapies and treatments for Rett people and ultimately a cure, and by raising awareness of Rett syndrome and its effect on individuals and their families.
+We aim to do this by delivering excellent support services to meet the short and long term needs of our families.

 - • Deliver excellent support services to meet the short and long term needs of the Rett community;

 - • Promote, support and encourage research to enable improvements in identifying new therapies and treatments for Rett people and ultimately a cure;

 - • Raise awareness of Rett syndrome and its effect on individuals and their families;

 Established: November 1985